aele1401/Cloud_Security/README.md

 - Automated ELK stack deployment
 - Configurable for different environments
 - Scalable and resilient architecture
+- Analyze and visualize data for application and infrastructure monitoring, faster troubleshooting, and security analytics
 - Comprehensive logging and monitoring

 ## Automated ELK Stack Architecture